Welcome

 This paper presents an emerging theory of factors influencing the experience of encountering an autonomous quadruped robot, based on analysis of interviews conducted in our lab at Texas Robotics.

-My doctoral student Yao-Cheng Chan was lead author and presented our paper at ASIS&T 2023 in London, England.
+Collaborative work with my doctoral student Yao-Cheng Chan, who was lead author and presented the paper at ASIS&T 2023 in London, England.

 This work was supported by NSF grant #2219236 and UT Austin’s Good Systems initiative.